UIBK-DPS-DC/Cirrina-UseCases/railway/experiment/README.md

 oarstat -u -f
 ```

+A script _generate_config.py_ is provided that generates _inventory/hosts_ and _job/job\*.json_ based on a _machines.json_ file.
+The machines JSON
+file needs to be populated with the reserved nodes.

 ### Step 5: Configure using Ansible

 Utilize Ansible to configure the allocated nodes with the necessary software and settings by executing the following playbook: